..

 print(match.group())

 We are saving one line of code by using the walrus operator, as you can see here.
-Since an alternative way of writing this is:
+The alternative way of writing this without using the new walrus operator is as follows:

 import re